npmcdn-to-unpkg-bot/streamup-open/README.md

 - ``sudo npm install``
 - ``sudo npm start``

+Alternatively, you can build all the apps at once by calling `make apps`

 As for building the final Desktop Application.
 You can use any of the following make commands to build them:

 - Mac: `make mac-64`